How to Configure Wireless Bridge Access Points and Stations

-To initiate the reset you will need to unplug the Ethernet cable going to the PoE injector then press and hold the reset button while plugging the Ethernet cord back in.
+To initiate the reset process, press and hold the reset button while the ethernet cable is still plugged in.
 Continue to hold the reset button for 15 to 20 seconds.
 LED lights on the side of the unit should turn all solid indicating that the reset has been successful.

 Wireless bridge AP/Station configuration